G-Research/astral/README.md

 ```
 EDITOR=vi rails credentials:edit
 ```
-Past the db encryption key data into this file, save, and exit.
+Paste the db encryption key data into this file, save, and exit.

 NB, the credentials file is decoded by a key placed in `config/master.key`.
 Be sure to save this file (it is .gitignored)!